 Will the traditional law firm survive?
-If ” traditional” encompasses the status quo — incentives that measure and reward billable hours, a pyramid structure where large numbers of associates are hired, weeded out and then promoted to the partnership by doing really good work and putting in excessive hours, where client matters are each approached in a bespoke manner — the answer to the title question is “no.”
+If " traditional" encompasses the status quo -- incentives that measure and reward billable hours, a pyramid structure where large numbers of associates are…

 Paralegal fees are once again up for discussion in the U.S. Supreme Court with the Court’s Nov.
 12 decision to hear the Richlin v.
 Chertoff case.
 This is an important…

-Author Debra Bruno (Special Reports Editor at Legal Times), ponders some interesting questions in this Law.com article: "I grew up the child of teachers.
-Besides learning the obvious lack-of-privacy lessons…
+Author Debra Bruno (Special Reports Editor at Legal Times), ponders some interesting questions in this Law.com article:"I grew up the child of teachers.
+Besides learning the obvious lack-of-privacy lessons ('Does…

 What does this news mean for paralegals?
 I’m guessing higher required billable hours & maybe higher salaries too: "Although law firm leaders at a recent conference publicly pooh-poohed predictions that…